Strong Aurora Displays Set to Continue For Winter 2014/2015

 If you know what activities you are keen to enjoy during your Aurora holiday, filter the trip options by selecting your favourite adventure.
 Or, if you know where you want to visit, check out the holiday selection by choosing your preferred destination.

-For Winter 2013/2014, NASA is predicting the strongest solar activity in 50 years, meaning spectacular displays of the Aurora Borealis are expected this winter and next.
+Thanks to extremely strong solar activity, spectacular displays of the Aurora Borealis are expected in winter 2014/2015.
 Spaces are filling fast, so don't miss out on this once-in-a-lifetime opportunity - contact us today to arrange your holiday.

 Did you know?